-The CPI is released by the Bureau of Labor Statistics and the PCE is issued by the Bureau of Economic Analysis.
+The CPI is released by the Bureau of Labor Statistics (see here for details and the latest release), and the PCE is issued by the Bureau of Economic Analysis (here for details).
 While both measure inflation based on a basket of goods, there are subtle differences between the indices:

 - Sources of data: The CPI uses data from household surveys; the PCE uses data from the gross domestic product report and from suppliers.
 In addition, the PCE measures goods and services bought by all U.S. households and nonprofits.
 The CPI only accounts for all urban households.